-If you need to get your second dose of a COVID-19 vaccine in Finland, remember also your Health insurance card when you book your time at:
+If you need to get your second or the third dose of a COVID-19 vaccine in Finland, remember also your Health insurance card when you book your time at:

 Information for students who have been tested positive for Covid-19 or suspect that you have the virus

 Where can I get tested for coronavirus?